-In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, add the flour, sugars, salt, cinnamon, and baking powder.
-Mix with paddle (by hand) just to distribute ingredients.
-Add butter.
-Mix on low to cut in the butter until the butter is no longer visible and it resembles wet sand.
+In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, combine the flour, both sugars, salt, cinnamon, and baking powder.
+Add the cold cubed butter and mix on low until no visible pieces remain and the mixture resembles wet sand.

 With the mixer running on low, slowly pour in the cream mixture and mix until almost incorporated.